pranshugaba/hugo-website/content/thoughts/on-free-software/index.md

 ---
-title: "On Free Software"
+title: "On the Importance of Free Software"
-subtitle: "I describe the merits of free software"
+subtitle: "I discuss some merits of free software"
-summary: "On the importance of free software"
+summary: "Today is Software Freedom Day."

-date: 2021-09-19T12:30:00+05:30
+date: 2022-09-17T12:30:00+05:30
-lastmod: 2021-09-19T12:30:00+05:30
+lastmod: 2022-09-17T12:30:00+05:30

-tags: []
+tags: ["free-software", "linux"]

 math: false

 draft: true
 featured: false
 ---

-Have you read the terms and conditions that you are _forced_ to accept when you install Windows or macOS on a new PC?
-When you set up a new iPhone or Android device?
-They look scary because they are so long and written legalese.
+When you set up a new computer, be it Windows or Mac, you are _forced_ to accept some terms and conditions.
+The same is true for Android and iPhones.
+Do you read the terms that you are agreeing to?
+You probably don't, because they are long and written in legalese.
 But once you read it, you will realise how much more worse it actually is.

 You bound to follow the terms and conditions that you "agreed" to, and the companies can punish you if you violate those terms.
 You sign away many important rights when you click on the agree button.
 But it does not have to be this way.
 I would like to introduce to you, if you don't know it already, _free software_.